-There are three reasons you might get the “No SD” error on your GoPro.
-Here are those:
+There can be various reasons why you could receive the “No SD” error on your GoPro, here are a few of those:

 - Incorrectly inserted: This one is obvious and probably the first thing you should check.
 If the card is either inserted backward or if it isn’t fully inserted, you’ll get the “No SD” error.
 The card should be mounted without extending from the camera.
 And it should insert easily, without requiring force.

-- Wrong type of card: Not all GoPro cameras will accept all types (size and speed) of micro SD cards.
+- The wrong type of card: Not all GoPro cameras will accept all types (size and speed) of micro SD cards.
 Be sure to check the specs of your camera before buying your SD card.

 - Corrupted SD card / Improperly formatted: This is the most common one.
 There might be problems when switching cards between GoPro cameras.
 For some reason, it will sometimes seize up when you move the cards between different cameras – especially when there are images already on it.

 Sometimes, dirt and grime can prevent an SD card from being inserted correctly.
-Give it a good cleaning and try to access.
+Give it a good cleaning and try to access it.